mattfaltyn/Illiquid-Supply-Floor/README.md

 For minor changes or suggestions, please open an issue first to discuss what you would like to change.

-For larger changes or suggestions, please email Mateusz Faltyn (faltynm@mcmaster.ca).
+For larger changes or suggestions, please email Matt Faltyn (faltyn.matt@gmail.com).

 ## Technologies